rybafish/remoteVolume/README.md

 # remoteVolume
-Control PC volume with your phone (iPhone, Andriod)
+Control PC volume with your phone (iPhone, Andriod).

+The functionality is really straight-forward:

 ![](/img/00_main_app.png)